-Over the last few years, new treatments have been discovered that are much more effective at clearing the hepatitis C virus from the body and allowing the liver to heal.
+Treatment today has changed dramatically.
+Antiviral drugs are much more effective at clearing the hepatitis C virus from the body and allowing the liver to heal.
 They also have fewer and less severe side effects compared to interferon.

 When To Call a Professional

 Call your doctor if you have symptoms of hepatitis C. Also call if you may have been exposed to the virus.

 The Centers for Disease Control and Prevention recommends that anyone born between 1945 and 1965 consider getting a one-time blood test for hepatitis C.